RAW versus JPEG

 Cons:

-In summary, RAW offers greater flexibility and image quality, but requires more storage space and time to process the files.
+In summary, RAW offers greater flexibility and image quality, but requires more storage space and time to process the files which should never be a problem if you are a professional or a serious Photographer.
 JPEG is quicker and easier to share or print, but offers less flexibility and image quality.
 The choice between the two ultimately depends on your specific needs and workflow.

-Notice that almost all the controls that you have in the camera are available in the RAW converting software as well, allowing you much fine control at a later stage after clicking the photograph in the RAW format.
+Notice that almost all the controls that you have in the camera are available in the RAW converting software as well, allowing you much finer control at a later stage after clicking the photograph in the RAW format.
+You can make finer adjustments while previwing the image on a large computer screen as compared to a smaller screen of your camera.